dogs playing in summer

 Water safety starts with deciding where to take your dog to swim.
 Choose an area that allows dogs and has calm water.
 Be mindful of any area with undercurrents or large waves.

-You should also monitor water contamination levels to see if there are high bacteria levels, as swimming in polluted waters can cause health issues.
+You should also monitor water contamination levels to check for high bacterial counts, as swimming in polluted waters can cause health issues.
 Similarly, ingesting too much saltwater can cause illness, so knowing the type of water your dog is swimming in is essential.

 After finding the right swimming spot for your pup, you will want to ensure you're equipped with a life vest.
-These lifesaving devices can help pets who get tired or who have gotten into troubled waters.
+These lifesaving devices can help pets who get tired or get into trouble in the water.
 Have a blast swimming with your best friend, and ensure you never leave them unattended in the water.

 Hiking along